kunzaatko/MakieMaestro.jl/docs/src/workflows/documenter.md

 lines(x,y)
 ```
 ````

 !!! warn "`:png` format on a HTML spans the whole width"
     If you choose to export to a `png` the figure will span the full width of the documentation page.
 If you want to enforce the size of the figure exported, you need to use the `:svg` format (which is default).

+!!! tip "Use `:png` for images"
+    If you use images or `GridLike`/`CellLike` plots in your documentation, you should be using them with the `:png` format.
+It is possible to export these plots to `:svg` but it leads to performance issues in the browser since vector graphics are really not meant for use with _image like_ graphics.

 ```@makie exponential_spiral; formats = [:png, :pdf]
 θs = 0:0.01:4π